 Here are a few other ideas for elevating pumpkins to make them the star of your decor…

-Choose pumpkins that are fatter and flatter than they are tall and stack them from the biggest on the bottom to the smallest on the top!
+Choose pumpkins that are wider and flatter than they are tall, and stack them from the biggest on the bottom to the smallest on the top!

-Stacked pumpkins look pretty in a all white vignette or outside on a front porch!
+Stacked pumpkins look pretty in an all-white vignette or outside on a front porch!

 You might like to read THE ULTIMATE GUIDE FOR STLING FALL CENTERPIECES.

-Oh, this is addictive and transforms a plain white pumpkin to rockstar status!
-And the best part of this fall pumpkin ideas is that this pumpkin diy is so so easy to do!
+Oh, these DIY pumpkins are addictive and transforms a plain white pumpkin into rockstar status!
+And the best part of this fall pumpkin idea is that this pumpkin diy is so so easy to do!

 All you need to make these gorgeous pumpkins is…

 - mod podge

 Here’s how my blue and white chinoiserie pumpkins looked in a centerpiece with velvet pumpkins.